| Stephen Sisson

 Sisson served as a coach, manager and director at Austin's RunTex University (2001-04) prior to his duties as business owner of the Rogue Training Systems, based in Austin, since 2004.

-As a UT student-athlete, Sisson competed for the Longhorns from 1989-91 and in 1993.
-He was a three-time All-American in cross country and track & field, finishing 19th at the 1990 NCAA Cross Country Championships, third in the 5,000-meter at the 1993 NCAA indoor meet and fifth in the 10,000-meter run at the 1993 NCAA outdoor event.
+As a UT student-athlete, Sisson competed from 1989-91 and in 1993.
+He was a three-time All-American in cross country and track and field, finishing 19th at the 1990 NCAA Cross Country National Championships, third at 5000 meters at the 1993 NCAA indoor meet and fifth in the 10,000 meter run at the 1993 NCAA outdoor event.

-Sisson held the Longhorns indoor 5,000-meter school record for 10 years with a time of 13:50.4, set at the 1993 NCAA indoor nationals, and currently ranks second all-time in that event on the Texas all-time list.
-Sisson also was the three-time Southwest Conference individual champion in the indoor and outdoor 5,000 and 3,000-meter Steeplechase events, and helped lead the Longhorns to SWC titles in cross country and indoor and outdoor track & field.
+Sisson held the Longhorns indoor 5,000 meter school record for 10 years with a time of 13:50.4, set at the 1993 NCAA indoor nationals, and currently ranks second all-time in that event.

 In 1993, Sisson represented the United States internationally at both the International Association of Athletics Federations (IAAF) Word Half-Marathon Championships in Brussels, Belgium and at the Niagata (Japan) Ekiden Relay.

-A native of San Antonio, he graduated from Churchill High School where he was the 1988 Texas 5A state champion in the 3,200-meter run.
+A native of San Antonio, he graduated from Churchill High School where he was the 1988 Texas 5A state champion at 3200 meters (two-mile champion).